Rimsha1826/react-learning-notes/notes/01-intro-roadmap.md

 # React Roadmap - Lecture 1

-## React kya hai?
+## What is React?
-- JavaScript library hai UI banane ke liye
+- A JavaScript library for building user interfaces
-- Complex front-end apps ke liye best hai jahan state manage karna ho
+- Best suited for complex front-end apps where state management is needed
-- Facebook ne banaya tha "Ghost Message" problem solve karne ke liye
+- Created by Facebook to solve the "Ghost Message" problem

-## Ghost Message Problem kya tha?
+## What was the Ghost Message Problem?
-- Facebook pe notification aata tha message ka
+- A notification would appear on Facebook for a new message
-- Lekin click karne pe message hota nahi tha
+- But clicking on it showed nothing - the UI and actual data were out of sync
-- UI aur data sync nahi the — React ne yeh solve kiya
+- React was built to solve this synchronization issue

-## React se pehle kya zaroori hai?
-(Prerequisites)
+## Prerequisites before learning React
-- JavaScript achhi honi chahiye — especially:
+- Strong JavaScript fundamentals are required, especially:
   - Execution context
   - DOM manipulation
-  - Async behavior (Promises, async/await)
+  - Asynchronous behavior (Promises, async/await)

-## Is series mein kya seekhenge?
+## What will this series cover?
 - JSX
 - Components
 - Props